 The CubeLife project

-The CubeLife website and subdomains are a home for research and artwork outputs from magic matrices since the mid-90s.
-The two facets are CubeLife (the interactive heartbeat-driven artwork) and the Magic Square Webapp (under local development, alpha version only online), for creating patterns by drawing and animating SVGs of magic squares.
+The CubeLife website and subdomains are home for research and artwork from magic matrices since the mid-90s.
+The two main facets are CubeLife (interactive heartbeat-driven artwork) and the Magic Square Webapp (beta version online) for scalable resolution-independent patterns and exhibitable animated SVGs based on magic square visualisations.

-- an interactive or performance visual and sonic artwork
+- an interactive/performance heartbeat-driven visual and sonic artwork

 - a cultural investigation into integer patterns